Random Facts

 When trying to start the vehicle with the dead battery, it is ok to leave the jumping wires connected, to help the other vehicle to start, BUT, you must first turn off the engine of the vehicle that is supplying the charge to avoid any damage to the alternator.
 The alternator has an internal rectifier and regulator chip, which may get damaged if it is running when you attempt to start the engine of the vehicle receiving the charge.

 Cranking current, which is the current that the starter draws from the battery when starting a car is very high (100’s of amperes).
-If the dead battery has still not got enough charge to supply such current, then the current it will be withdrawn from any other source available, which would be the good battery AND the alternator if running.
+If the dead battery does not have enough charge to supply such current, then the current will be withdrawn from any other source available, which would be the good battery AND the alternator if running.
 The alternator rectifier and regulator internal chip can supply up to something near 50 amperes in regular cases (small cars).
 If it is forced to supply more than that, you may fry it.

 PCV VALVE